 Preparing for an interview gives you confidence and this leads to positive communication.
+As well as general questions you should expect questions about the type of work you would be expected to carry out in this role.

-- Tell me about your background/yourself? - What skills can you offer us? - What knowledge from your study or previous work experience can you transfer to this role? - Why would you like to work for our organisation/company? - What do you know about our organisation/company? - Why did you choose this career? - Why do you think you'd like this job? - What have you learned from some of the jobs you have held?
-Which did you enjoy most? - What have you done which shows initiative in your career? - What are your strengths and weaknesses? - How do you spend your spare time? - What do you want to be doing in your career five/ten years from now? - What have been your achievements in life?
-What are you most proud of? - Why should we hire you for this position?
+- Tell me about your background/yourself? - What skills can you offer us? - What knowledge from your study can you transfer to this role? - Why would you like to work for our organisation/company? - What do you know about our organisation/company? - What interests you about our product or service? - Why did you choose this particular career? - Why do you think you'd like this job? - What have you learned from some of the jobs you have held?
+Which did you enjoy most? - What have you done which shows initiative in your career? - What are your strengths and weaknesses? - How do you spend your spare time?
+What types of books do you read? - What do you want to be doing in your career five/ten years from now? - What have been your achievements in life? - What do you think determines a person's progress in a good company? - How would your collegues/ best friend describe you? - Why should we hire you for this position?